Web Data Source Introduction

 The Web engine can directly access services provided by WFS, WMS, WCS, REST, and other map service providers.
-This type of engine treats web servers that comply with industry standards as SuperMap's datasources for processing.
-Through it, maps and data published on the network can be fully integrated with SuperMap's maps and data, integrating applications into the SuperMap technology system and expanding the application field of the SuperMap data engine.
-The Web datasource is a read-only engine.
+This engine treats Web servers on the network that meet industry standards as data sources for SuperMap.
+Through it, maps and data published on the web can be fully integrated with SuperMap's maps and data, extending the application domain of the SuperMap data engine.
+The Web data source is a read-only engine.

 1. OGC Standard Services (W*S)